emlab-solutions/pyemaps/docs/index.md

         generateCSF(...)
         printCSF(...)
     ```
-    An excerpt from the sample code run for electron absorption structure factors from _si_csf.py_ sample script run:
+    An excerpt of output from the sample code _si_csf.py_ run for electron absorption structure factors:

     ```
     -----Electron Absorption Structure Factor in 1/Å^2-----